-This is a true story.
+This is the true story.

 She had been rescued!

 The email was from Sandro, and he shared the touching story of their rescue.
 But that was only half the story.
 Here is his email to me.
-Though it was written in Italian and roughly translated online, this touching story had an even more amazing ending.
+Though it was written in Italian and roughly translated online, this touching story had an even more amazing ending:

-And please support the important work they do at the Jaguar Rescue Center.
-A visit here will change your life, I promise. www.JaguarRescue.com
+Please support the important work they do at the Jaguar Rescue Center.
+A visit here will change your life, I promise.

 The Jaguar Rescue Center will happily accept your donation of powdered Goat’s Milk when you visit.
 They come in medium-sized cans and are available on Amazon.com: